 Ponte di Legno has a direct shuttle service from Milan’s Linate airport.
 From Milan you can take a train from the Central station to Edolo, and then from there transfer to the BS2 bus that goes directly to the commune.

 Piani di Bobbio:

-Piani di Bobbio is 15 km from the east coast of the famous Lake Como and 70 km from Milan, and thanks to the new tunnel through the mountain on the Lecco-Ballabio road, you can reach your destination in about an hour from Milan.
+Piani di Bobbio is 15 km from the east coast of the famous Lake Como and 70 km from Milan, Probably one of the closest spots to Milan on this list.
+Thanks to the new tunnel through the mountain on the Lecco-Ballabio road, you can reach your destination in about an hour from Milan.
 In addition, the expressway from Milan to Piani di Bobbio is free of charge.
-Ski pass costs 31 euros for adults.
+(Ski pass costs 31 euros for adults.)